|

 than the axle-rod dia.
 Also procure a rod about 3/4

 inch longer than the original.
-Now bolt the plates together,
+Now bolt the plates

-inside-to-inside thru their mounting holes.
-Bolt the
+together, inside-to-inside thru their mounting holes.

-thru new rod and assemble.
-Why go to the pain of a new
+holes for splitpins thru new rod and assemble.
+Why

-rod, etc?
-Why not weld the washers to the inside of
+go to the pain of a new rod, etc?
+Why not weld the

-the plates?
-Then you have to cut/grind off half an inch
+to cut/grind off half an inch from the top-tube of

-from the top-tube of the stand to accomodate the welded
+the stand to accomodate the welded washers.
+Advanced

-washers.
-Advanced theory of static-mechanics, or elementary
+theory of static-mechanics, or elementary common-sense

-the stresses and wear by sideways forces when bike is
+stresses and wear by sideways forces when bike is

 on stand.
 It won't be the plates, but the tube which